ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 The main tool for testing collections is ``ansible-test``, Ansible's testing tool described in :ref:`developing_testing`.
 You can run several compile and sanity checks, as well as run unit and integration tests for plugins using ``ansible-test``.

 You must always execute ``ansible-test`` from the root directory of a collection.
 You can run ``ansible-test`` in Docker containers without installing any special requirements.
-The Ansible team uses this approach in Shippable both in Ansible's main repository and in the large community collections such as `community.general <https://github.com/ansible-collections/community.general/>`_ and `community.network <https://github.com/ansible-collections/community.network/>`_.
+The Ansible team uses this approach in Shippable both in the ansible/ansible GitHub repository and in the large community collections such as `community.general <https://github.com/ansible-collections/community.general/>`_ and `community.network <https://github.com/ansible-collections/community.network/>`_.
 The examples below demonstrate running tests in Docker containers.

 Compile and sanity tests
 ------------------------